TheRealJake12/Kade-Engine-Community/README.md

 Versions 1.4 And Above Are Made With The Latest (As Of 11/5/21 or 5/11/21) Kade Engine 1.8.
 The goal of this Repo is to make it community focused.
 If theres a feature just submit a pull request and someone will take a look at it.

+**I am not responsible for maintaining HTML5 builds, as long as it builds sucessfully, it is not my problem.
+Feel free to fix it if its broken yourself.**

 ![Options](art/readme/optionsredo.png)

 Options Menu With A Performance Tab For All You People With Shitty PC's Like Myself.